Automation Strategies for Improving Cash Flow

 4 Essential Automation Strategies for Improving Cash Flow

 Let’s face it – as a business owner, you’re busy.
-Whether it’s customer acquisition or fulfilling work requests, you have several things on your to do list that must get crossed off on a daily basis.
+Whether it’s customer acquisition or fulfilling work requests, you have several things on your to-do list that must get crossed off daily.
 This leaves little room on your plate for tasks that may be important but don’t help your company grow.

 One of these essential tasks?
 Accounting.
 Tracking expenses, processing invoices, and calculating your profit margin all help evaluate your company’s financial performance and ensure you have sufficient cash flow.
 However, if you don’t have a skilled accountant that can crunch numbers, they become another tedious task for you to handle.

 Fortunately, there are plenty of ways for you to streamline accounting processes.
 Here are four essential automation strategies that will improve cash flow and allow you to focus on growing your business.

 Many businesses don’t realize how much time and money they waste on sending, tracking, and processing invoices.
 This is particularly true for companies that are still processing invoices manually.
 Manually processing invoices is an outdated practice that robs your company of productivity and leaves it vulnerable to billing errors that can cost your bottom line.

 Stop sending out client invoices each month and automate the process instead.
 Billing and invoicing software makes it easy for companies to accurately bill their time, track outstanding client debts and eliminate billing errors.

 You’ll even be able to track cash flow and juggle a variety of foreign currencies if you frequently work with international clients.
 As a result, companies that automate the invoicing process can reduce their costs by 29%.

 Add On Fees Instantly

 After analyzing more than 80,000 invoices from 93 countries, MarketInvoice found that 62% of invoices are paid late.
 Moreover, one-third of these invoices were paid more than two weeks after their due date.